Skip to content

 So back to our secondary school...

-Firstly, the maths department team needs to spend some time thinking about how and what they read in their subject.
+Firstly, the maths team needs to spend some time thinking about how and what they read in their subject.
 There are textbooks of course, but every time we at the National Literacy Trust work with maths teachers, two things come up: word problems and vocabulary.
-So how do we support their reading?
+So how can they support this type of reading and build students’ word knowledge?

 What about P.E.?
-They are often experts at modelling high-quality speaking and listening at KS3, but at KS4 P.E. presents advanced reading and writing demands in a scientific context.
-P.E. content knowledge is realised through text, diagrams, photos and data as well as pitch-side analysis.
+Sports teachers and coaches are often experts at modelling high-quality speaking and listening at KS3, but at KS4 P.E. presents advanced reading and writing demands in a scientific context.
+P.E. content knowledge is expressed through text, diagrams, photos and data as well as pitch-side analysis.

-As well as thinking about specific reading practices, teachers of STEM subjects will also appreciate advice about how to teach vocabulary in their discipline.
+As well as thinking about subject specific reading practices, teachers of STEM subjects will also appreciate advice about how to teach vocabulary in their discipline.
 Think about how vocabulary used in formal writing differs from that of everyday speech.
-There are two ‘Englishes’; we acquire one in the home and the community and have to learn the other as a second language as we move through school.
+There are two ‘Englishes’; we acquire one in the home and the community and have to learn the other as a ‘second language’ as we move through school.

 Think how the footballer talks in the thick of the game, all expletives and single word commands: pass, shoot, f*** off, goal!
 Compare that with the erudite match report in the broadsheet paper the next morning or the explanation of tidal volume in a P.E. textbook.
-Everyday speech is is full of Anglo-Saxon vernacular, but academic discourse uses a vocabulary mainly derived from Latin or Greek.
-So, P.E. teachers, as well as maths teachers, need to develop a very specific set of teaching techniques.
+Our everyday speech is full of Anglo-Saxon vernacular, but academic reading uses a vocabulary derived from Norman French, Latin or Greek.
+So, P.E. teachers, as well as maths teachers, may need to be more explicit about etymology and morphology when helping students learn and use new words.

-Finally, school leaders may want to think about what sort of literacy coordinator or consultant they need to employ to train and mentor teachers to support subject disciplinary literacy.
-Is the SENCO or the keen young English teacher really the best person for the job?
-Can they analyse the range of texts in each subject and are they given the time to do so?
+Finally, school leaders may want to think about what sort of literacy coordinator or consultant they need to train and mentor teachers with subject disciplinary literacy.
+Is the keen new English teacher really the best person for the job?
+Will they be confident to analyse and support reading in Maths and morphology in P.E and will they have the time to do so?

 In 1975, the Bullock report recognised that every secondary school should develop a policy for language across the curriculum and employ an experienced linguist to work directly with subject teachers.

-This is now a luxury few schools can afford, so we have written CPD courses for literacy for maths, science and humanities, using both subject and language and literacy specialists.
-We make the links between research, theory and practice explicit so that course participants leave with new understanding about disciplinary literacy as well as practical strategies that work for their own subject.
+Our programme of secondary CPD provides expert-led training sessions planned jointly by subject and literacy specialists and designed to build your confidence and knowledge in how to teach literacy in your subject.
+We make the links between research, theory and practice explicit so that course participants leave with new understanding as well as practical strategies that work for their own subject.

-Explore the Developing disciplinary literacy training pathway Download our Literacy in Mathematics premium resource
+Discover the Developing disciplinary literacy training pathway Explore our Secondary School Literacy Guide

 Back to top